-Made a new year’s resolution?
+Made a New Year’s resolution?
 Congrats!
-Now, here’s how we all know what’s probably going to go down…
+Now, here is what’s probably going to go down…

 This year, everything will be different!
 You will develop a will of iron.
 You’ll become one of those people you hear about who runs a marathon up a mountain before breakfast and pretends not to like cake.
 You’re going to emerge brighter-eyed and bushier-tailed and cleverer and more successful as a person, and it’ll all be because you gave up or took up this one thing as a new year’s resolution.

 You’re a new year machine!
 Bring on the resolution revolution.
 You’ve made a spreadsheet and bought equipment and watched five hours of YouTube tutorials.
 You’re going to NAIL this.

 You almost wish January 1st would come quicker, tbh.
 Finishing off the Quality Street and fancy cheese under a blanket is frankly getting tedious.